humkobhiseekhnahai/Employee-Attrition/README.md

 ```
 Dataset

-The dataset used in this project contains the following columns:
+The dataset used in this project contains the following column:
 ```
     Id: Unique identifier for each employee
     Age: Age of the employee